-- Administer oaths - Ensure relevant issues are considered - Request, receive, and record all evidence necessary to decide the issue - Regulate and conduct the course of the hearing with due process to ensure an orderly meeting - Order independent medical assessments or professional evaluations, when necessary - NOTE Before issuing a decision, the Hearing Officer can authorize a special diagnostic evaluation by direct request to the District Medical Consultant (DMC).
-The DMC selects an appropriate specialist. - Hearing Officers may consider new medical evidence without consulting with the DMC.
+- Administer oaths - Ensure relevant issues are considered - Request, receive, and record all evidence necessary to decide the issue - Regulate and conduct the course of the hearing with due process to ensure an orderly meeting - Consider relevant medical, social, and vocational reports.
+Such reports are not binding on the Hearing Officer.